Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Cashews and walnuts grow in entirely different conditions.

-Cashews originated from Northern Brazil, whereas the origin of walnuts is considered Southern Europe, Near China, and the Himalayas.
+Cashews originated from Northern Brazil, whereas the origin of walnuts is considered Southern Europe, Near China and the Himalayas.
 Nowadays, walnuts are disturbed worldwide, making them one of the most accessible nuts in the world.
 The leading exporter of walnuts is China.

 Nutrition

 It is quite apparent that both nuts contain a small percentage of water; 4.07% for walnuts and 5.2% for cashews.
-Unlike cashew, walnut is covered with skin, which contains relatively high amounts of iodine.

 Calories